lik-lik-king/django_polls_app/README.md

 1.  clone the repository to your local machine: `git clone https://github.com/yourusername/yourrepository.git`

-2. Navigate to the project directory:
+2. Navigate to the project directory: `cd django_polls_app`

-bash
-Copy code
-cd yourrepository
-Install the required modules:
+3. Install the required modules: `pip install -r requirements.txt`

-bash
-Copy code
-pip install -r requirements.txt
-Running the Application
+## Running the Application
-To start the application, navigate to the project directory and run:
+To start the application navigate to the project directory and run: `python manage.py runserver`

-bash
-Copy code
-python manage.py runserver
 This will start the server at http://127.0.0.1:8000/.

  Navigate to http://127.0.0.1:8000/polls to use the application.

 ## Installing Python dependencies